 What is the Destination Earth initiative?

 Destination Earth (DestinE) is a major initiative of the European Commission.
-It aims to develop a very high precision digital model of the Earth (a ‘digital twin’) to monitor and predict environmental change and human impact to support sustainable development.
+It aims to develop a highly accurate digital model of the Earth (a ‘digital twin’) to monitor and predict environmental change and human impact to support sustainable development.
 To achieve this ambitious goal, the Commission is joining forces with European scientific and industrial excellence to demonstrate how digital technologies can effectively contribute to a more sustainable and digital future.

 To support tackling complex environmental challenges, DestinE will help policy-makers to: